Osso Bucco: Date Night on a Budget

 Try your local butcher shop or retailer.
 You might be pleasantly surprised.

 It's up to you, but if you find a reasonably priced veal shank, buy and freeze it.
 You might not see it again for a while.
-I used Wild Fork Foods, which was 1.2 pounds for $13.48.
-I was happy with my purchase because similar quality is sold online for $50+.
+I used two veal shanks from Wild Fork Foods, which were

 Once you find your veal shanks, remember that the flavor of any Osso Bucco is determined when you brown the shanks.
 So, dry them carefully with paper towels, dust lightly with flour, and heat olive oil until it's shimmering.
 Then, place your veal shank in and let it brown.
 Please don't touch it for at least five minutes.
 Browning a veal shank on all sides should take 10-15 minutes.